alexkisielewicz/photo-adventures/TESTING.md

 # Functionality testing

+Comprehensive testing has been conducted to ensure that all website functionalities are working as intended, providing users with a reliable and enjoyable browsing experience.

 | Functionality | What's being tested | Result |
 |------|-------------|--------|
 | Registration | A new user can create an account successfully. | Pass |